 Versatile and easy-drinking, the Sherry Cobbler remains as beloved today as it was more than a century ago.
 In his 1888 Bartender’s Manual, Harry Johnson noted the cocktail was “without doubt the most popular beverage in the country,” and Charles Dickens famously name-checked the drink in The Life and Adventures of Martin Chuzzlewit.
-This enduring popularity is due in part to the formula’s simplicity—sherry, sugar, and seasonal fresh fruit—which offers the sort of blank canvas that invites creative interpretation.
+This enduring popularity is due in part to the formula’s simplicity—sherry, sugar, and seasonal fresh fruit—which invites creative interpretation.
 Here are 11 Sherry Cobbler recipes to take for a spin.

 Burnt Orange Sherry Cobbler